-Department of Human Molecular Genetics and Biochemistry Sackler School of Medicine treatment of skin cancer in general and melanoma in particular.
+Department of Human Molecular Genetics and Biochemistry Sackler School of Medicine microRNA and DICER in Differentiation and Malignant Transformation of Melanocytes treatment of skin cancer in general and melanoma in particular.
 In addition, we are intrigued by the possibility of using these systems as a model for exploring basic microRNA biogenesis beyond the cell specific context.